dbough/vagrant-wordpress/README.md

 ## A quick WordPress test / development environment using Vagrant.

-By default, the latest WordPress 3.9 branch will be installed and can be access at [http://192.168.1.150](http://192.168.1.150).
+By default, the latest WordPress 3.9 branch will be installed and can be accessed at [http://192.168.1.150](http://192.168.1.150).
 The repo, IP and a few other variables can be changed in the `Vagrant` and `bootstrap.sh` files.

 ### Requirements